 Reverend Thevis’ community miraculously suffered no losses during the yellow fever epidemic, and on September 6, 1875, St. Roch Cemetery No. 1 was dedicated and the cornerstone of the Gothic-style St. Roch Chapel was laid, in honor of Saint Roch’s intercession.

-The locals continued to revere him for graces of welfare and remission.
-For decades, believers have been leaving their polio braces, glass eyes, dental plates and other parts of their prosthetic selves when their health was recovered.
+The locals continued to revere Saint Roch for graces of welfare and remission.
+For decades, believers have been leaving their polio braces, glass eyes, dental plates and other parts of their prosthetic selves (as well as a few less obviously meaningful objects like a can of corn, keys, and a small Ronald McDonald doll) when their health was recovered.

-The resulting bric-a-brac of anatomical ex-votos, vintage medical artifacts and religious iconography has made the Saint Roch Shrines one of the most unusual in America.
+The resulting bric-a-brac of anatomical ex votos, vintage medical artifacts and religious iconography has made the Saint Roch Shrine one of the most unusual in America.

 Update February 2020: the chapel is closed due to termite damage and structural issues.
 Restoration efforts, led by New Orleans Catholic Cemeteries, are currently underway.